ameli/glearn/docs/source/tutorials/docker.rst

 Workarounds to this problem are either:

 * Change your CUDA installation.
 See :ref:`Install CUDA Toolkit <gpu-install-cuda>`.
-* Compile |project| with a specific CUDA version compatible with your existing CUDA installation.
+* Compile :mod:`imate` (a package used by |project|) with a specific CUDA version compatible with your existing CUDA installation.
 See :ref:`Compile imate from Source <compile-imate>`.

 Alternatively, as the third option, you can simply use |project|'s docker image without installing |project| or a compatible CUDA Toolkit as both are installed in the docker container and ready to use out of the box.